 Equipment grant – the grant will pay towards the cost of buying essential equipment for your course.

-Meal vouchers – if you’re 16-18, and either you or your Parents / Guardian are in receipt of eligible benefits you can receive a daily meal allowance to the value of £3.60 per day.
+Meal costs – if you’re 16-18, and either you or your Parents / Guardian are in receipt of eligible benefits you can receive a daily meal allowance to the value of £3.60 per day.

 Hardship Support – if you have extreme financial problems or your circumstances change to affect your attendance at College, you can apply for financial help through the fund.
 Talk to Learner Services for details.